spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 },
 ````

 4\.
 Add `--all` to your build script in the package.json
+:information_source: This step is not necessary from UI5 Tooling V3

 ````json
 "scripts": {
 // ...